Skip to content

 Service of Type Load BalancerπŸ“œ

-How Kubernetes service of type LB works depends on implementation details, there are many ways of getting it to work, common methods are listed below:
+How Kubernetes service of type LB works depends on implementation details, there are many ways of getting it to work, common methods are listed in the following:

-• CSP API Method: (Recommended option for Cloud Deployments) The Kubernetes Control Plane has a –cloud-provider flag that can be set to aws, azure, etc. If the Kubernetes Master Nodes have that flag set and CSP IAM rights.
+• CSP API Method (Recommended option for Cloud Deployments): The Kubernetes Control Plane has a –cloud-provider flag that can be set to aws and/or azure.
+If the Kubernetes Master Nodes have that flag set and CSP IAM rights.
 The control plane will auto provision and configure CSP LBs.
-(Note: a Vendors Kubernetes Distribution automation, may have IaC/CaC defaults that allow this to work turn key, but if you have issues when provisioning LBs, consult with the Vendor’s support for the recommended way of configuring automatic LB provisioning.)
+NOTE: A Vendors Kubernetes Distribution automation, may have IaC/CaC defaults that allow this to work turn key, but if you have issues when provisioning LBs, consult with the Vendor’s support for the recommended way of configuring automatic LB provisioning.

-• External LB Method: (Good for bare metal and 0 IAM rights scenarios) You can override bigbang’s helm values so istio will provision a service of type NodePort instead of type LoadBalancer.
+• External LB Method (Good for bare metal and 0 IAM rights scenarios): You can override bigbang’s helm values so istio will provision a service of type NodePort instead of type LoadBalancer.
 Instead of randomly generating from the port range of 30000 - 32768, the NodePorts can be pinned to convention based port numbers like 30080 & 30443.
-If you’re in a restricted cloud env or bare metal you can ask someone to provision a CSP LB where LB:443 would map to Nodeport:30443 (of every worker node), etc.
+If you’re in a restricted cloud env or bare metal, you can ask someone to provision a CSP LB where LB:443 would map to Nodeport:30443 (of every worker node).

 • MetalLB